endymion1818/deliciousreverie-2023/src/pages/posts/building-frontend-with-gatsbyjs.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Building a Frontend With GatsbyJS - Delicious Reverie"
+title: "Building a Frontend With GatsbyJS"
 description: "This article was originally published for Webiny's technical documentation portal and takes readers through how to build a frontend for Webiny Headless CMS with Gatsby.
 "
-categories:
+tags: javascript, react, gatsby
 datePublished: 2022-01-02
 canonicalLink: "https://www.webiny.com/docs/headless-cms/integrations/gatsby"
 ---